(Ir)rationality in AI: State of the Art, Research Challenges and Open Questions: Defining Assessing Rationality

 \subsubsection{Philosophy}

-When defining rationality within artificial agents, Aristotle’s ‘laws of thought’ approach has been employed as a way of defining and assessing rational thinking in machines \cite{russell_norvig_2022}.
-For the Greek philosophers, however, rationality was a uniquely human trait that sets us apart from other animals \cite{nozick_1993}.
-The conception of rationality within philosophy can similarly be attributed to Aristotle, whose classification of the virtues led to the distinction between \textit{epistemic} rationality and \textit{practical} rationality \cite{rysiew_2008,okasha_2016}.
+When defining rationality within artificial agents, Aristotle’s ‘laws of thought’ approach has been employed as a way of defining and assessing rational thinking in machines \citep{russell_norvig_2022}.
+For the ancient Greek philosophers, however, rationality was a uniquely human trait that sets us apart from other animals \citep{nozick_1993}.
+The conception of rationality within philosophy can similarly be attributed to Aristotle, whose classification of the virtues led to the distinction between \textit{epistemic} (or theoretical) rationality and \textit{practical} rationality \citep{rysiew_2008,okasha_2016,wedgwood_2021}.
 This categorisation of the two types of rationality, relating to beliefs and decisions respectively, is closely linked to the separation between reasoning and behaviour discussed above.
-As understood in the epistemic sense, rationality can often be equated to beliefs that are justified, and is closely linked to truth \cite{rysiew_2008}; crucially, rational belief must be supported by reasons and be generated through a reliable process \cite{nozick_1993}.
-Conversely, practical rationality concerns actions and desires \cite{battaly_slote_2015}. \citeA{foley_1987} points to issues with this distinction, and argues that inconsistent beliefs may still be rational from an epistemic standpoint.
+As understood in the epistemic sense, rationality can often be equated to beliefs that are justified, and is closely linked to truth \citep{rysiew_2008}; crucially, rational belief must be supported by reasons and be generated through a reliable process \citep{nozick_1993}.
+Conversely, practical rationality concerns actions and desires \citep{battaly_slote_2015}, and is generally more the concern of psychological study. \citet{foley_1987} points to issues with this distinction, and argues that inconsistent beliefs may still be rational from an epistemic standpoint.

 The current debate within epistemology is centred between internalist and externalist perspectives.
-The former’s origins are sometimes traced back to Hume \cite{meeker_2001}, although some have argued that Hume having been attributed this view points to an inconsistency in his moral theory \cite{brown_1988,coleman_1992}.
+The former’s origins are sometimes traced back to Hume \citep{meeker_2001}, although some have argued that this attributed view points to an inconsistency in his moral theory \citep{brown_1988,coleman_1992}.
 In the internalist view, reason lies at the core of rational belief, and is as such internal to the person.
-A belief may be false, however there is justification for this belief, it is not necessarily irrational to maintain said belief \cite{audi_2002}.
-In contrast, externalists ascertain that rational thinking and the justification of a belief is not only a result of internal processes, but is also affected by external factors \cite{farkas_2003}.
+A belief may be false, however if there is justification for this belief, it is not necessarily irrational to maintain said belief \citep{audi_2002}.
+In contrast, externalists ascertain that rational thinking and the justification of a belief is not only a result of internal processes, but is also affected by external factors \citep{farkas_2003}.